Dallas Gyms Weigh in on a May 18 Reopening | PaperCity Magazine

 PaperCity spoke with Class Studios co-owner Paige Martindell last month about what a potential reopening might look like.
 And while a survey has been sent to clients about reopening, there is no scheduled date as of yet.
 The studio has invested in digital though.
 Access their online classes here.

-“In order to ensure we are being as diligent as possible in executing the necessary steps to prepare our studios, we currently do not have plans to open by May 18th.” – Read an email to clients.
+“In order to ensure we are being as diligent as possible in executing the necessary steps to prepare our studios, we currently do not have plans to open by May 18th.” – read an email to clients.

 Studio 6 Fitness (reopening May 18)